manihas/os/gitea_setup.md

 ⸻

-9. Configure Gitea Webhook
+Step 9: Configure Gitea Webhook

-Repo → Settings → Webhooks → Add Webhook:
+In your repo → Settings → Webhooks → Add Webhook:
 	•	URL: http://localhost:9000/webhook
-	•	Content type: JSON
+	•	Content type: application/json
 	•	Secret: supersecret
 	•	Trigger: Pull Request events

 ⸻

-10. Test It
+Step 10: Test It
-	1. Create a branch → commit a change → push.
+	1. Create a new branch and commit a change.
-	2. Open a PR in Gitea.
+	2. Push and open a Pull Request in Gitea.
-	3. Webhook triggers → script runs → AI review appears as a PR comment.
+	3. The webhook triggers → script runs → AI review appears as a PR comment.

 ⸻

-11. Improvements
+Step 11: Improvements
-	•	Per-line inline comments (requires Gitea API v1.21+)
+	•	Post inline comments per file/line (requires Gitea API v1.21+)
-	•	Combine Semgrep + AI (RUN_SEMGREP=1 ./review-pr.sh)
+	•	Merge Semgrep + AI for hybrid review
-	•	Block merges on blocker severity via branch protections
+	•	Block PRs with blocker severity using branch protections
-	•	Use smaller models (codellama:7b-instruct is a good balance)
+	•	Try different models (codellama:7b-instruct, qwen2.5-coder, deepseek-coder)

 ⸻

-✅ Summary
+✅ Done!

 You now have:
-	•	Local GitHub-like repo hosting (Gitea)
+	•	Local GitHub-like server (Gitea)
-	•	Local AI model (Ollama) reviewing PRs
+	•	Local AI model (Ollama)
-	•	Auto-posted review comments in pull requests
+	•	Automatic PR reviews with AI feedback

-All offline, private, and customizable 🎉
+	•	100% private and offline 🎉

 ---

-Would you like me to **add inline comment support** in that Markdown doc (so reviews appear directly on changed lines, not just as a single PR comment)?
+If you want, I can **upgrade Step 7 & 8** so reviews post **inline comments per changed line**, making it fully like GitHub Copilot PR review.

+Do you want me to do that next?